-- We use: SPLOC decomposition; Consider one column of C as a simple motion; SVD on simple motion; Only synthesize first simple motion that contain almost information of original motion.
+- We use: SPLOC decomposition; Consider one row of C as a simple motion; SVD on simple motion; Only synthesize first simple motion that contain almost information of original motion.

 - As can been seen from demo videos, output are abnormal.

 - No contribution.